Case Study: Health Insurance Corporation Gets Roadmap for TRUE Zero Waste Certification

 2. Infrastructure Assessment

-• Waste infrastructure to assess all areas where waste was generated, transported, and stored.
+• Waste collection infrastructureto assess all areas where waste was generated, transported, and stored.

-With this waste data, Great Forest conducted a TRUE Feasibility Assessment to evaluate each of the 81 possible TRUE credits across 16 categories, taking into consideration cost, effort, and impact.
+Using waste data collected, Great Forest conducted a TRUE Feasibility Assessment, evaluating each of the 81 possible TRUE credits across 16 categories, taking into consideration cost, effort and impact.
 The assessment provided a clear breakdown of:

-• Achievable Credits: Actions that could be implemented immediately or with modest adjustments to the existing program.
+• Achievable credits: High-impact actions that could be implemented immediately or with modest adjustments to the existing program.

-• Potential Credits: Goals that could be achieved through considerable time, effort, and programmatic changes and/or available local markets/opportunities.
+• Potential credits: Goals that could be achieved with additional investment, program changes or access to local markets/opportunities.

-• Credits that would not apply or are unachievable: Targets that were either irrelevant or unattainable due to a variety of constraints.
+• Non-applicable credits: Targets that were either irrelevant or unattainable due to a variety of constraints.

 Results

-Great Forest’s TRUE Feasibility Assessment delivered a 3-5 year plan designed to cultivate a culture of Zero Waste that would lead to TRUE certification.
+Great Forest’s TRUE Feasibility Assessment delivered a comprehensive 3-5 year roadmap designed to cultivate a culture of zero waste that would lead to TRUE certification.
+Our recommendations included:

-NOTE: While designed to align with TRUE Zero Waste certification requirements, our recommendations would deliver measurable results in waste reduction, efficiency, and cost savings, even without certification.
+NOTE: While designed to meet TRUE certification standards, the roadmap also delivers measurable benefits in waste reduction, operational efficiency and cost savings, even for organizations not pursuing formal certification.

 Photo: dylan-gillis, unsplash